Skorpion96/unisoc-su/ghostroot/README.md

 SELinux policies are unaware of the file-based IPC between root and app, so no policy violation is raised, even as commands execute as UID 0.

-If Accessed Again, It’s Weaponizable:
+If Accessed Again, It’s Weaponizable

 If this root client is ever accessed again — by malware, a misused API, or another app — it becomes a fully functional, stealthy root shell.
 Think in-RAM RAT.

-For Research and Awareness:
+For Research and Awareness

 This PoC shows how post-exploit persistence and stealth control channels can live entirely within existing userland and SEAndroid constraints.

 WARNING